ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

 ```
 ## Consume messages

-In producer mode, Kafkacat reads messages from stdin, and sends them to the broker.
 In consumer mode, Kafkacat gets messages from the broker and writes messages to stdout.

-To use Kafkacat in consumer mode with the broker `100.123.35.0:9092` and the topic `juniper`:
-run this  kafkacat command:
+To use Kafkacat in consumer mode with the broker `100.123.35.0:9092` and the topic `juniper`, run this  kafkacat command:
 ```
 $ kafkacat -C -b 100.123.35.0:9092 -t juniper
 ```
-or run this Docker command:
+or run the equivalent Docker command:
 ```
 $ docker run --rm -it edenhill/kafkacat:1.5.0 -C -b 100.123.35.0:9092 -t juniper
 ```